Title: Finance & Operations Director

 - Proficiency with Mac platforms a plus

-- Evening/weekend hours required (typically 2 to 4 times per month, September to June).
+In-person evening/weekend hours required at events, Board meetings, and fundraising gatherings (typically 4-5 times per month, September to June).

 COMPENSATION & BENEFITS:

-This is a 40 hours/week full-time non-exempt position.
-Salary range is $95,000 – $105,000 per year (commensurate with experience and qualifications) with a robust benefits package, including:
+- This is a 40 hours/week full-time exempt position.
+Salary range is $110,000 – $120,000 per year (commensurate with experience and qualifications) with a robust benefits package, including:

 - Generous paid time off, including 20 vacation days/year starting your second year (15 days in year one), as well as wellness time, 3 personal days, and holidays